 No antiques hound worthy of the name will leave Boston without an expedition along both sides of Charles Street, with a detour to River Street (parallel to Charles St., 1 block closer to the river).

 Art galleries dot the city and suburbs, with the greatest concentrations in Boston's Back Bay and South End.
-Time (yours) and space (mine) preclude listing galleries in outlying neighborhoods and suburbs, but if your travels take you off the beaten path, by all means look around -- soaring rents have driven savvy proprietors to some unexpected locations.
-For tips on navigating Newbury Street, see "An Artsy Stroll Along Newbury Street," below.
+If your travels take you to outlying neighborhoods and suburbs, by all means look around—soaring rents have driven savvy proprietors to some unexpected locations.

 The SoWa district -- short for "south of Washington Street" -- centers on 450 Harrison Ave.
-The SoWa Artists Guild (www.sowaartistsguild.com) website makes a good introduction to this thriving community.
-The best time to visit is the first Friday of the month, when guild members in the building throw open their doors to visitors from 5 to 9pm for First Friday Open Studios.
+The SoWa Artists Guild website makes a good introduction to this thriving community.
+The best time to visit is the first Friday evening of the month, when guild members in the building throw open their doors to visitors.

 An Artsy Stroll Along Newbury Street -- The Boston area's best-known destination for art lovers is Newbury Street.
 New England's equivalent of New York's Madison Avenue, it's home to galleries of all descriptions.
 As you explore, don't forget to look up -- some great businesses thrive at street level, but their upstairs neighbors who pay lower rents can often afford to be more adventuresome.
-Most galleries are open Tuesday through Saturday or Sunday from 10 or 11am to 5:30 or 6pm.
 Exhibitions typically change once a month.
-For specifics, visit individual websites or pick up a copy of the free monthly Gallery Guide, available at many businesses along Newbury Street.

-If gallery-hopping isn't a habit for you, here's an observation: Galleries can look intimidating, but remember that each one is a business -- and a proprietor who keeps a gallery operating in tough economic times is by definition a good businessperson.
+If gallery-hopping isn't a habit for you, here's an observation: Galleries can look intimidating, but remember that each one is a business.
 Gallery owners aren't selling art because they couldn't break into widget sales; they're in the art business because they love it.
 They welcome browsers and questions that show you've given the art some thought.

-For a good overview, plot a course that starts with Barbara Krakow Gallery at 10 Newbury St. or at 38 Newbury St., where Robert Klein Gallery shares a floor with three other worthy establishments (Acme Fine Art and Design, Martha Richardson Fine Art, and Miller Block Gallery).
-Your ultimate destination is 238 Newbury St., home of Vose Galleries of Boston, which is closer to its 300th anniversary than to its 200th.
-Stop along the way to check out at least a couple of the other galleries I've listed.
-Now that's an "only in Boston" experience.
+For a good overview, plot a course that starts with the Krakow Witkin Gallery at 10 Newbury St. or at 38 Newbury St., where Robert Klein Gallery shares a floor with other worthy establishments, including Martha Richardson Fine Art and Miller Block Gallery.
+Your ultimate destination is 238 Newbury St., home of the venerable Vose Galleries of Boston.

 The Boston area is a book-lover's paradise.
 It's an important stop on most author tours; check the local papers or stop by any store that sells new books for details on readings and book signings.